Transportation in Las Vegas: Airports

-The most used method for traveling in and out of the Las Vegas Valley is by air.
-Harry Reid International Airport, the world's ninth busiest airport by traffic movements, is five miles from downtown Las Vegas, and is the only commercial airport serving the Las Vegas Valley.
-It serves as a "focus city" for Southwest Airlines, the largest operator in Las Vegas.
-Harry Reid consists of two terminals with a third under construction.
-Terminal One is used for domestic flights to and from other US cities.
-It contains 96 gates in four concourses.
-Terminal Three opened in June 2012, and added an additional fourteen gates, seven of which are to be used for international travelers to and from London, Mexico City, Frankfurt, Seoul, Toronto, Vancouver, Amsterdam and Paris (seasonally).
+The Harry Reid International Airport is five miles from downtown Las Vegas, and is the only commercial airport serving the Las Vegas Valley.
+It consists of two active terminals and services both domestic and international flights.
+In January 2026, Clark County officials announced plans to go ahead with a previously approved plan to modernize and reorganize the airport.
+The plans aim to streamline passenger navigation and increase capacity throughout the airport.

-Transportation to and from the airport is limited to automobiles, taxis, shuttles and buses.
-In late 2007 Clark County commissioners gave permission to the Las Vegas Monorail Company for an extension to Harry Reid International Terminal One although funding had yet to be determined.
-The extension was met with negativity by limo and taxi companies that had previously been the major transportation providers for arriving tourists.
+Transportation to and from the airport is limited to automobiles, taxis, shuttles, and buses.
+In late 2007, Clark County commissioners permitted the Las Vegas Monorail Company for an extension to Harry Reid International Terminal One, although funding had yet to be determined.
+The extension was met with negativity by limousine and taxi companies that had previously been the major transportation providers for arriving tourists.
 By 2011, funding was in doubt and the Las Vegas Monorail Company had yet to begin construction.

 The airport operates a free shuttle service between Terminal 1 and Terminal 3 on Level 0.

 Harry Reid International Airport Automated People Movers are three separate lines: the Green Line connecting the Main Terminal to the C Gate Concourse, the Blue Line connecting the Main Terminal to the D Gate Concourse, and the Red Line connecting the D Gates Concourse to Terminal 3.

-A consolidated rental car facility opened at the Airport in April 2007 it is located about 3 miles (4.8 km) from the airport.
+A consolidated rental car facility opened in April 2007, located roughly 3 miles (4.8 km) from the airport.
 Courtesy shuttles run between the airport and the rental car facility.
-Just south of the airport is the bus center, South Strip Transit Terminal (SSTT) on Gilespie Street.
+South of the airport is the bus center, South Strip Transit Terminal (SSTT), on Gilespie Street.